-3. Touch START pad.
+3. Touch START/+30sec pad.

-When heating has finished you will hear beeps and "Good" will display.
+When heating has finished you will hear 5 beeps and the time of day will display.

 Heating with lower power levels

 Using the highest power level to heat foods with does not always give the best results when some types of food need slower cooking, such as roasts, baked goods or custards.
 Your oven has nine other power levels you may choose.